bonkowski/blog/content/posts/ios-azure-pipeline.markdown

 We have moved away from CocoaPods and Carthage, and are now using SPM, the Swift Package Manager.
 I did not expect that to be an issue since this now is part of Xcode, but I was wrong.

-When running the pipeline, I got this error
+When running the pipeline, I got this error:

 ```
 /usr/bin/xcodebuild failed with return code: 74